 Our vision is to use in-process information from sensors during resin injection for reliable and quick NDE of composite parts and for an active control system to counteract random deviations from the design.
 Utilisation of in-process data will capture and estimate local deviations from the design for any manufactured part which will create a digital twin for this part.
 This significant advancement will deliver a major step-change in composites manufacturing by reducing the cost and increasing the robustness of the manufacturing process, thus improving confidence in the parts quality.
 The project will develop, improve and test innovative Bayesian inversion algorithms to restore permeability of composites components based on data collected from sensors during resin injection into reinforcement.
 It will also develop and test an active control system based on information from sensors and on physical models together with on-line parameter estimation algorithms to improve resin injection.
 This control system will minimise occurrence of defects and ensure the process robustness.

-Guest speaker: Francisco Chinesta, Professor of Computational physics at ENSAM Institute of Technology (Paris), presented his work on data-driven modelling in a recent seminar “Empowering Hybrid Twins from Physics-Informed Artificial Intelligence”, this can be viewed below.
+Guest speaker: Francisco Chinesta, Professor of Computational physics at ENSAM Institute of Technology (Paris), presented his work on data-driven modelling ‘Empowering Hybrid Twins from Physics-Informed Artificial Intelligence’.